Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Holistic DT Evaluation as a Solution

-The conventional approach to DT evaluation is component-centric, focusing on the physical accuracy of each component in isolation.
-As shown in Fig.~\ref{fig2}, a channel DT's fidelity is often measured using structural similarity or root mean squared error (RMSE) against real-world data~\cite{Nvidia}.
+Conventional DT evaluation approaches are model-level, focusing on the physical accuracy of each constituent model in DT.
+As shown in Fig.~\ref{fig2}, a channel DT's accuracy is often measured using structural similarity or root mean squared error (RMSE) against real-world data~\cite{Nvidia}.
 Likewise, user mobility models can be evaluated by the Euclidean distance or edit distance between their simulated trajectories and real ones~\cite{taojsac}, while traffic models are often assessed using Bayesian disagreement or frequentist log-likelihood prediction metrics~\cite{ruah2023}.
+We refer to such per-component, physically absolute, and agent-agnostic metrics collectively as \emph{model-level accuracy}.

-While useful for evaluating individual models, these component-centric approaches are fundamentally insufficient for validating a DT's effectiveness for agentic AI training.
-They fail to capture the holistic mismatch between the two environments, as the RL training is associated with complex interactions between DT components, not just isolated model accuracies.
-For instance, a DT with a high-fidelity channel model but a flawed mobility model could generate unrealistic training environments.
-This combination should be much less effective for RL training than a DT with two moderately accurate models.
-Conventional evaluation metrics, focused on isolated model accuracy, thus cannot adequately assess models for constituting a suitable training environment.
+While useful for evaluating individual predictive models, these model-level approaches are fundamentally insufficient for validating a DT's effectiveness for AI agent training.
+They fail to capture the behavioral mismatch between the two environments, as the RL training is associated with complex interactions between DT components, not just isolated model accuracies.
+For instance, consider two DTs with the same average per-model accuracy: one combines a high-accuracy channel model with a low-accuracy mobility model, while the other uses two moderately accurate models.
+Conventional metrics that aggregate isolated model accuracies can neither distinguish such DTs nor predict their agent training efficacies.
+This motivates evaluation methods from the agent's perspective, which is termed as \emph{task-centric fidelity}.